Mgomez-01/DSP_Project/README.md

 # DSP_Project
 Repo to contain all the work we do for the DSP project at the University of Utah

+# Project PDF.
+Still working on this for others who may come here in the future
 [Link to the pdf](./tex/main.pdf)

 ## Commit from Miguel to start the repo